skip to content

 What happens after evaluation?

-Before 72 hours has passed, the treating psychiatrist will determine one of two things: 1) the patient is not a threat to their self or anyone else and can leave the facility, 2) or that the patient still needs inpatient care.
-In case of the latter, the psychiatrist can petition the court to hold the patient longer.
+2. The patient still needs inpatient care.
+In this case, the psychiatrist can petition the court to hold the patient longer.
 The average stay beyond 72 hours is four and a half days.
 A psychiatrist or clinical psychologist must approve the patient’s release.

 Mental health professionals want to ensure that patients feel physically and psychologically safe.
 They are bound to obey Florida statute and honor patients’ rights.
 However, they know that by practicing trauma-informed care they also show compassion and respect in the process.